Wreck of 17th-century royal warship found off UK coast

 Claire Jowitt, an expert in maritime history at the University of East Anglia, said the wreck was “one of the important ‘almost’ moments in English history.”
 The Gloucester’s sinking almost caused the death of the Catholic heir to the Protestant throne at a time of great political and religious tension in Britain.

-“If he had died, we would have had a very different British and European history as a result,” she said.
+“If he had died, we would have had a very different British and European history as a result,” Jowitt said.

 “I think this is a time capsule that offers the opportunity to find it out so much about life on a 17th-century ship.
 The royal nature of the ship is absolutely incredible and unique,” she added.

 She believes the wreck is the most important maritime discovery since the Mary Rose, the warship from the Tudor navy of King Henry VIII.
 The Mary Rose capsized with a crew of around 500 in 1545 in the Solent, a strait between the Isle of Wight and the British mainland.
-It was brought back to the surface in 1982 in a huge salvage operation.
+A huge salvage operation brought it back to the surface in 1982.

 There are no current plans to raise the wreck of the Gloucester because much of it is buried under sand.